-I’ve listed a few of those lesser known places in Pattaya which you might be interested in seeking out or visiting en route to the more popular mainstream attractions in Pattaya.
+I’ve listed a few of those lesser-known places in Pattaya that you might be interested in seeking out or visiting en route to the more popular mainstream attractions in Pattaya.

 Cosy (Cozy) Beach